-My work with conflict started as a kid on the farm.
-When my mother told me to go out and “run off my anger,” I did, returning determined to be angry.
+Like every kid, I learned about conflict from my family.
+When my mother told me to go outside and “run off my anger,” I did, returning determined to be angry.
 But I wasn’t quite so angry, I noticed.
 It was then I realized I had a choice.
-And in the next moment, chose to move on.
 I believe with a little creativity and support, we can all realize the choices we have–and make very new ones.

-Transforming negative conflict cycles has been a passion of mine since then.
-As a scholar, trainer, artist and even a fundraiser, my passion has been to bring our creative resources to catalyze community changes.
+Transforming negative conflict cycles has been a passion of mine.
+As a scholar, mediator, educator, trainer, artist and even a fundraiser, my passion has been to bring our creative resources to catalyze community changes.

-Most recently, my work has been more about play.
-I am exploring how creative, embodied tools that utilize theatre, movement and simple participatory exercises to build trust, enable honesty, welcome stories, cultivate listening and shift group dynamics.
-These tools draw from a number of improvisational disciplines including Playback Theatre, Theatre of the Oppressed, Contact Improvisation and more.
+In the last ten year, my work has been more about play.
+I am exploring how creative, embodied tools using theatre, movement and “games” can build trust, enable honesty, welcome stories, cultivate listening and shift group dynamics.
+The tools draw from a number of improvisational disciplines including Playback Theatre, Theatre of the Oppressed, Contact Improvisation and more.
 They range from structured dialogue and role playing to participatory theatre performances by trained improvisational actors.
 It’s joyful work and it’s been gratifying to see its impact on people of all ages and cultures.

 - My professional experience.